junchuan15/LLM-Open-Ended-Question-Grader-Based-On-Human-Curated-Rubrics/README.md

 This repository contains my Bachelor's Final Year Project (WIH3001 Data Science Project) at Universiti Malaya.

 ## **Project Overview**

-This project focuses on developing an **automated grading system** using **Large Language Models (LLMs)** to evaluate open-ended questions based on human-curated rubrics.
-The system is implemented using **Streamlit**, a Python-based web framework, and is powered by **OpenAI's GPT-4o Mini** model.
+This project introduces an **automated grading system** for open-ended questions which is built on **Large Language Models (LLMs)** to evaluate open-ended questions based on human-curated rubrics.
+The system is implemented using **Streamlit**, a Python-based web framework and is powered by **OpenAI's GPT-4o Mini** model.

-By leveraging **prompt engineering**, various prompting techniques are applied to the LLM model to identify the most robust and reliable approach for the automated grading task.
+It incorporates **Retrieval Augmented Generation (RAG)** for efficient data extraction and matching.
+Through leveraging **prompt engineering**, various prompting techniques are applied to the LLM model to identify the most robust and reliable approach for the automated grading task.
 [Chain-of-Thought Prompting](https://www.promptingguide.ai/techniques/cot) is identified as the best technique and is employed in the system, as it outperformed other prompting techniques across different performance metrics.
 The system is designed to be flexible, allowing users to upload their open-ended questions and rubrics from different domains to automate the grading process.

 ## **Key Features**

-1. **📂 Upload Rubrics**
+1. **Upload Rubrics**
    - Extract questions, answer key elements, and rubrics from uploaded PDF documents.

-2. **📄 Analyze Multiple Student Answers**
+2. **Analyze Multiple Student Answers**
    - Supports batch uploads of student responses for parallel processing.

-3. **💾 Downloadable Reports**
+3. **Downloadable Reports**
    - Generate ready-to-use grading reports in CSV format for future records or analysis.

-4. **📊 Interactive Data Visualizations**
+4. **Interactive Data Visualizations**
    - Provides insights into grading performance through an interactive visualization dashboard.